 - Cava is the Catalan version of French champagne (learn more about Cava) its main distinguishing feature from its Gallic cousin being that it’s sold here in Spain for a tiny fraction of the price.
 Hunt down Barcelona’s old school Xampanyerias (champagne bars) in the city or take a day trip to the neighouring Penedes region for tastings in the local vineyards (see the tours section below!).

-There are loads of restaurants to explore while visiting Barcelona, ranging in fiercely trendy jaunts like Ferran Adria’s Tickets to cosy and more traditional fare such as La Vinateria del Call.
+There are loads of restaurants to explore while visiting Barcelona, ranging in fiercely trendy jaunts like Ferran Adria’s Tickets to cosy and more traditional fare serving up a Menu of the Day such as La Vinateria del Call.
 Equally true, with the boom of the wine and beer scene hitting Barcelona, it doesn’t take long to find a fab restaurant serving artesanal Spanish beer with Chinese dumplings, or a wine by the glass from some of the top wineries in Spain.
 Hence, there is no shortage of places serving gutsy country cooking: goose with apples, duck with pears, or the time-honored Catalan combination of mar i muntanya (sea and mountain) – lobster with rabbit or chicken stuffed with shrimp.

 Areas lined with great restaurants: